When the Relationship Meant to Hold You Didn’t

 And still, something essential was missing.

-When experiences aren’t processed in the moment — when there isn’t enough attunement, enough support, enough space to make sense of what’s happening — they don’t simply disappear.
+When you are not helped through your experiences in the moment — when there is not enough attunement, support, or space to understand what is happening — they do not simply disappear.

 In the body.

-In the way your system begins to organize around what feels possible, safe, or allowed.
+In the way your inner world begins to organize around what feels safe, possible, or allowed.

 How the System Organizes Around What Was Available

-Often, they include the sense that care is something that has to be maintained — rather than something that is given freely.
+Often, you learn that care is something you have to maintain — rather than something given freely.

-Through what is responded to, and what isn’t.
+Through what gets responded to, and what does not.

-What is welcomed, and what is too much.
+What is welcomed, and what feels like too much.

 Needs may begin to feel like something that has to be minimized, delayed, or justified.